People are ditching in-person financial services for apps - KESQ

 “What we’ve seen is that consumers during this period have increased their reliance on digital financial services built by banks but also, importantly, built by non-banks,” Zach Perret, CEO of fintech firm Plaid, told CNN Business.

-Plaid, which was acquired by Visa in January for $5.3 billion, provides the digital infrastructure linking people’s bank accounts and financial data to the apps they use to manage their money (like Venmo or Expensify).
+Plaid, which is set to be acquired by Visa for $5.3 billion, provides the digital infrastructure linking people’s bank accounts and financial data to the apps they use to manage their money (like Venmo or Expensify).
 From March to May, the fintech firms Plaid works with logged a 44% jump in new users compared to the same period in the prior year.
 Plaid itself has hired 20% of its total workforce since the start of the pandemic.

 “I think the pandemic has made it incredibly clear that digital financial services are here to stay,” Perret said.

-Note: Correction: An earlier version of this story misstated the timeline of Visa’s Plaid acquisition.